CarlRaymond/jquery.cardswipe/README.md

 While this plugin can scan a credit card or debit card account number, it does not validate or verify that data in any way, and cannot by itself process a credit card transaction.
 This plugin is not a substitue for a point-of-sale terminal or a web- or app-based payment system like Square&#8482; or Intuit&reg; GoPayment.
-Payment card transaction processing requires careful attention to the security isses involved with transmitting and storing payment card information.
-Simply put: doing dumb things with credit card information could subject you (and definitely not me) to legal action.
-Same goes for driver's licenses or any other government-issued cards.

 # How It Works
 The card reader acts like a keyboard, and so causes keydown, keypress, and keyup events when a card is swiped.